Logotype for Beazer Homes USA Inc

 Executive summary

-• Strategic focus includes energy-efficient and solar-included homes, new branding, and enhanced customer experiences, with new communities and product mix expected to drive higher margins.
+• Differentiation efforts include energy-efficient and Solar-Included homes, new branding, and enhanced customer experiences, with solar homes expected to reach 20% of business by year-end and deliver above-average margins.

 • Optimism for the spring selling season is supported by improved buyer engagement, lower mortgage rates, and slowed starts by national builders.